What is the HCMC ED Research Volunteer Program?

 Accepted applicants must complete a background check and health screening.

-All RVs must attend one orientation session at the beginning of every term.
-During the following two weeks, new RVs work closely with senior research associates (SRVs) to learn how to perform current studies.
+All RVs must attend three orientation sessions at the beginning of every term.
+During the following two term, new RVs work closely with Senior Research Volunteers (SRVs) to learn how to perform current studies and receive support during their first term in the program.
 Senior RVs continue to train, mentor, and lead new and returning RVs over the course of the term.

-We do require a background check for all accepted RAs.
+We do require a background check for all accepted RVs.
+The background check will include submitting a fingerprint for additional identity verification.
 If, for whatever reason, you are not able to provide consent for this, we ask that you do not apply.